Complex And Novel Ideas Vs Simple And Straightforward: Key Differences Explained

 The Spectrum, Not a Binary

 Most people think it’s either/or, but in practice the two ends of the spectrum overlap.
+Practically speaking, conversely, a seemingly simple idea can hide a complex backend.
 Now, a product can be novel in its approach yet simple in its user experience.
-Consider this: conversely, a seemingly simple idea can hide a complex backend.
-The real skill is knowing where to place each element on that line Still holds up..
+The real skill is knowing where to place each element on that line Worth knowing..

 Why It Matters